Tis the season to be jolly and weary of phishing emails 🔔

 The typical ‘Congrats you won!’ phishing emails aren’t exactly new to the scene, yet people are still falling for them, especially when combined with typosquatting.

 These scams always phish for things like credit card details or banking information to rip you or your company off some good money.

 The best way to detect them is by applying the ‘’Too good to be true’’ rule.
-I mean things like £2 for a sunny Christmas trip to the Bahamas seem highly far-fetched, especially in today’s crazy world of scammers and hackers.
+I mean things like £2 for an iPhone 13 is highly far-fetched.

-And here’s a little Christmas bonus from our side — a few pointers to help you spot those emails: 💌
+Finally, here’s a little Christmas bonus from our side to help you spot those phishing emails: